-OK, so really sounds to me like it's the geographic exposure that really is attractive for you.
+: Okay, so it really sounds to me like it's the geographic exposure that really is attractive for you.

-Ward Nye: That's -- I would certainly agree with that.
+: I would certainly agree with that.

-Adam Rudiger: OK.
-And then secondly, just real quick question.
-On the NOLs, is there any -- are there any issues with the change of ownership, in terms of the ability to monetize those?
+: Okay.
+And then, secondly, just real quick question, on the NOLs, are there any issues with the change of ownership in terms of the ability to monetize those?

-Anne Lloyd: We've taken a look at that, as you would imagine, Adam, and believe that we'll be able to realize the value over the next few years.
+: We've taken a look at that, as you would imagine, Adam, and believe that we'll be able to realize the value over the next few years.